Real-time threat detection solution for containers, hosts, Kubernetes and the cloud

 How it works

-Falco provides real-time detection and response capabilities for environments from individual containers, hosts, Kubernetes and the cloud.
-It is able to detect malicious runtime behavior, such as crypto mining, file exfiltration, privilege escalation in applications, rootkit installs among many others.
+Falco provides real-time detection capabilities for environments from individual containers, hosts, Kubernetes and the cloud.
+It is able to detect and alert on abnormal behavior and potential security threats in real-time, such as crypto mining, file exfiltration, privilege escalation in applications, rootkit installs among many others.
 These malicious behaviors are detected via user-defined Falco rules that classify events of application activity as malicious or suspicious.

 More specifically, Falco collects event data from a source and compares each event against a set of rules.
 Some examples of sources for Falco events are: